 - Noise from the playing of games in the street or public open spaces

-Where the department cannot take action, we shall do our best to advise you of other organisations (e.g. mediation service, Housing Department, Citizens Advice Bureau or Police) which may be able to assist you.
+Where the department cannot take action, we shall do our best to advise you of other organisations (for example, mediation service, Housing Department and Citizens Advice Bureau or Police) which may be able to assist you.